xujiboy/proj-relocate-template/README.md

     tar -xzf your_venv.tar.gz -C your_venv
     source your_venv/bin/activate
     ```
-    and now you have the identical virtual env as you had on the MacOS machine!
+    and now you have the identical virtual env as you had on your source machine!
 To deactivate try:
     ``` bash
     (your_venv) $ source your_venv/bin/deactivate
     ```